Effective oversight of offshore oil and gas development is critical to preventing another Deepwater Horizon-type disaster.

 However, the Department of the Interior's Bureau of Safety and Environmental Enforcement has struggled to successfully implement key initiatives to improve offshore oversight.
 For example, a risk-based facility inspection initiative was halted due to concerns about its usefulness and unclear protocols.

 This and other difficulties are largely due to insufficient coordination and leadership commitment.
-We recommend that Interior take steps to improve the bureau's coordination and leadership commitment.
+In turn, we recommended that Interior take steps to improve the bureau's coordination and leadership commitment.

 A Capping Stack